Extreme value theory: Multivariate theory

 Another issue in the multivariate case is that the limiting model is not as fully prescribed as in the univariate case.
 In the univariate case, the model (GEV distribution) contains three parameters whose values are not predicted by the theory and must be obtained by fitting the distribution to the data.
 In the multivariate case, the model not only contains unknown parameters, but also a function whose exact form is not prescribed by the theory.
 However, this function must obey certain constraints.

 It is not straightforward to devise estimators that obey such constraints though some have been recently constructed.

 As an example of an application, bivariate extreme value theory has been applied to ocean research.

-Nonstationary extremes
+Non-stationary extremes

-Statistical modeling for nonstationary time series was developed in the 1990's.
+Statistical modeling for nonstationary time series was developed in the 1990s.
 Methods for nonstationary multivariate extremes have been introduced more recently.

 The latter can be used for tracking how the dependence between extreme values changes over time, or over another covariate.